unik-name/docs.unikname.network/docs/uns-use-the-network/README.md

 [Read more &rightarrow;](api)

-### Use the SDKs, to quickly embed <uns/> features, and @unik-name solutions, withing APPs
+### Use the SDKs, to quickly embed <uns/> features, and Unikname solutions, withing APPs

-SDKs have been developped to simplify developer work when they integrate @unik-name solutions within their plateforms or their APPs.
+SDKs have been developped to simplify developer work when they integrate Unikname solutions within their plateforms or their APPs.

 [Read more &rightarrow;](sdk)

-### Use Wallets and @unik-name APP
+### Use Wallets and Unikname APP

 Wallets are end user tools, ready to use to transfer and to manage tokens.

-@unik-name mobile APP is the prefered user APP within our ecosystem.
+Unikname mobile APP is the prefered user APP within our ecosystem.

-First of all @unik-name mobile APP is used to:
+First of all Unikname mobile APP is used to:
 1. to authenticate connection to any web platform,
-1. to manage his/her @unik-names,
+1. to manage his/her @uniknames,
-1. to manage his/her personal data linked with @unik-names,
+1. to manage his/her personal data linked with @uniknames,

-but @unik-name mobile APP is also used :
+but Unikname mobile APP is also used :
 - to handle and transfer UNS tokens,
 - to handle and transfer UNIK tokens,
 - to trigger transactions over the network and requiring tokens,